patio-coop/patio-homepage/kanban/3-wip/functional-wireframe-01.md

 Great, no more github issues, which can be downloaded via the Github API, but are not accessible via repo, like the Github Wiki (which we'll only use if necessary)

-And we will place references in the `TODO.md` files to actual commits as the tasks are completed, and/or other acted upon.
+And we will place references in the `TODO.md` files to actual commits as the tasks are completed, and/or otherwise acted upon.